How to Budget: A Step-by-Step Guide That You Can Stick to

 Key words there: If you’re still doing it.

-You’re likely to fall off during the process of learning how to budget in one of these two ways: You set restrictions for yourself but fail to meet them, or you forget to keep up with your budgeting method and give up.
+You’re likely to fall off during the process of learning budgeting in one of these two ways: You set restrictions for yourself but fail to meet them, or you forget to keep up with your budgeting method and give up.
 You only really need the parts of a budget method that serve you and your plans for the future.

-And remember: making a budget isn’t a one-time event.
+And remember: creating a budget isn’t a one-time event.
 Keep an eye on your plan as your goals and life change.
-Earning a raise, losing a job, getting married, having kids, starting a business — each of these life changes requires you to review and recalibrate your budget to stay on track to meet your goals and live your life.
+Earning a raise, losing a job, getting married, having kids, starting a business — each of these life and income changes requires you to review and recalibrate your budget to stay on track to meet your goals and live your life.

 Desiree Stennett (@desi_stennett) is a former staff writer at The Penny Hoarder.
 Senior writer Nicole Dow, former staff writer Lisa Rowan and freelancer Kevin Mack contributed to this post.